 Solution #1: The Switch Witch

-After talking to a few friends who had adopted similar healthy eating goals, I learned about the Switch Witch – a magical Halloween witch who could come to our home on the night of October 31st and switch my kids’ candy for a gift instead.
+The Switch Witch is basically a magical Halloween witch who comes to your home on the night of October 31st and switches kids’ candy for a gift instead.

 I told my kids all about her and asked if it would be something they’d like to “sign up” to do.
 I was not entirely sure what they’d choose.

-After debating between having candy in the house for a few weeks vs. a new toy they could have for a long time, they were ALL onboard with asking the Switch Witch to come to our house and leave them a surprise in place of their candy.
-I was elated, but still a little unsure how it’d all go down on Halloween night.
+After debating between having candy in the house for a few weeks vs. a new toy they could have for a long time, they were ALL onboard with asking the Switch Witch to come to our house and leave them a surprise gift in place of their candy.

-After their sugar-indulgence session with Charlie Brown, they put their gigantic pile of Halloween candy back into their pumpkin bags, and left their bags on the kitchen table for the Switch Witch to come.
+After their sugar-indulgence session on Halloween night, they put their gigantic pile of Halloween candy back into their pumpkin bags and left their bags on the kitchen table for the Switch Witch to come.

 They were so excited – it almost felt like Christmas!

-The Switch Witch did come, and she’s been coming to our home every Halloween night for the past five years.
+The Switch Witch did come, and she’s been coming to our home every Halloween night for the past six years.

 Genius leftover Halloween candy solution #2: Re-use candy from early October events

-Over the past few years, they seem to collect candy all month long.
-From the church trunk-or-treat, a work trunk-or-treat, Halloween school parties and more – that adds up to a LOT of candy!
+Soemtimes it seems like our kids are collecting candy all month long.
+Various trunk-or-treat events, Halloween school parties, and more – that adds up to a LOT of candy!

 Then, on Halloween night, you can hand out this accumulated candy to trick-or-treaters or at a small Halloween party.

-Not only will you end up with less sugar in the house, you’ll also save yourself some $!
-Now, that’s a win in my book!
+Not only will you end up with less sugar in the house, but you’ll also save yourself some money too! #winning

 Solution #3: Save some leftover candy for Christmas stocking stuffers